Hashbrown-inc/Hashbrown/readme.md

 Hashbrown is a file encryption protocol, storing hashes of file blocks on distributed ledgers.

-- [structured workflow](#mechanism) for Division of files into smaller parts for efficient storage and retrieval.
+- [Structured workflow](#mechanism) for Division of files into smaller parts for efficient storage and retrieval.
 Hash of file is retrieved beforehand for data integrity verification.
-- centralized servers with multiple buckets to randomly distribute file parts.
+- Centralized servers with multiple buckets to randomly distribute file parts.
-- storing file hash and part location on a smart contract for tamper-resistance and auditability.
+- Storing file hash and part location on a smart contract for tamper-resistance and auditability.
-- access control and authentication mechanisms to ensure secure access to file parts.
+- Access control and authentication mechanisms to ensure secure access to file parts.

 Project goals:

 1. Improved data security --- AES encryption and smart contracts.
 1. Reduced risk of data corruption due to distributed storage across multiple servers.
 1. Improved data retrieval time and efficiency -- Through file division and distributed storage.
-1. Enhanced data privacy --> Implement access control and authentication mechanisms.
+1. Enhanced data privacy -- Implement access control and authentication mechanisms.

 [Check out the Demo...](https://hashbrown.it/)